 Take Care only of the Display, Sound, and Control

 With Cloud Gaming, you step entirely out of the hardware race of past decades.
-If you want to play the latest game smash hit – such as Cyperpunk 2077, then get into the cloud and start playing.
+So if you want to play the latest game smash hit – such as Cyperpunk 2077, then get into the cloud and start playing.
 Your computer or device doesn’t matter anymore, as long as you meet the minimum requirements.

 Get a decent monitor, plug in the peripherals you want, such as controllers, VR goggles, headset, or keyboard and mouse, and you’re ready to go!